Japanese Menu/Distortion 10

 Japanese Menu/Distortion 10 is the tenth solo studio album by the Japanese musician Kiyoharu, released on March 25, 2020.
-The album was released in two editions: the regular edition on CD, with ten tracks, and the limited edition on DVD, with ten tracks and three video clips.
-The covers were created by several artists from the Yamanami Kobo.
+The album was released in two editions: the regular edition on CD, with ten tracks, and the limited edition, with eleven tracks and three video clips on an additional DVD.
+The album covers were created by several artists from the Yamanami Kobo.

 Charts

 The album peaked at the 27° position on the Oricon charts.